carpentries-incubator/scons-novice/episodes/07-functions.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- How *else* can I eliminate redundancy in my Makefiles?
+- How *else* can I eliminate redundancy in my SConscript files?

 ::::::::::::::::::::::::::::::::::::::::::::::::::